mukulb22-gh/python-stuff/OOPS/README.md

     Method overloading:- is a feature of object-oriented programming where a class can have multiple methods with the same name but different parameters.
 To overload method, we must change the number of parameters or the type of parameters.

+    Method Overriding:- When a subclass redefine the method of superclass.
+This is called as Method Overriding.